 CLICK ON THE 'APPLY NOW' LINK OR MESSAGE FOR DETAILS

-People are drawn to offers of this type, that come with the promise of making money at home.
+People are drawn to offers of this type, as they come with the promise of making money at home.
 The words used may be different to the example, but the common thread is that they promise high earnings for relatively little work, an up-front fee is usually payable and the details of the actual work to be done is vague.

 BOGUS ONLINE SURVEYS